Jira Dashboards Guide: How To Create Custom Dashboards With Your Jira Data

 Step 2:

-Then follow the wizard to import your Jira data, selecting which projects and data you want to report on in your dashboard (yes, that’s right, you can import and report on a portfolio of multiple projects in Visor, to create project portfolio level dashboards.
+Then follow the wizard to import your Jira data, selecting which projects and data you want to report on in your dashboard (yes, that’s right, you can import and report on a portfolio of multiple projects in Visor, to create project portfolio dashboards.

 Step 3: